bcrowell/bcrowell.github.io/faster_than_light/index.md

 *The KATRIN spectrometer being transported.
 (See text near the end of this article.)
-A possible, but unlikely, result of the experiment would be to show that a certain kind of neutrino goes faster than light.*
+A possible, but unlikely, result of the experiment would be to show that a certain kind of neutrino goes faster than light.
+(Wikimedia Commons user Dkw, CC-BY-SA license. https://commons.wikimedia.org/wiki/File:Ortsdurchfahrt-Leopoldshafen.jpg)*

 It's also easy to find explanations that labor through a lot of algebra to arrive at this type of result, without any of the dumb non sequiturs.
 Almost any pre-internet writeup